TorroesPrime/Star-Trade-Master/README.md

 # Project overview
 This project is an outgrowth of a Zork clone I helped build for class.
-Using a CLI system similar to Zork, this game will permit a player to take on the role of a "Rogue Trader", an intergalactic free trader in the midst of the 41st mellenium who is seeking their fortune and glory.
+Using a CLI system similar to Zork, this game will permit a player to take on the role of a "Star Trader", an intersteller free trader in the midst of the 30th mellenium, who is seeking their fortune and glory.

 ### technologies used:
 * Primary Programming language: Python 3.8